Twulz/Twulz.github.io/_drafts/2020-06-25-blog-refresh-jekyll-bootstrap-4.md

 After playing with bootstrap a bit for the budget app, and with all of the web development I'm now doing at work I was really dragging my feet in updating this blog.

-I made it in 2014 when the extent of my web development knowledge was what I learned on [Lissa Explains it All][http://www.lissaexplains.com/] (to my absolute delight it's still around, and still looks the same!)
-This was back in the late 90's and used on absolute bangers of websites as [Neopets][https://www.neopets.com], Geocities and of course my [MySpace][https://www.myspace.com] page.
-I basically knew enough not to plaster my shiny new blog with [amazing animations, javascript jokes and music that you can't turn off][https://www.cameronsworld.net/] (warning: I'm not joking about the music!)- but not quite enough to make a blog using best practices.
+I made it in 2014 when the extent of my web development knowledge was what I learned on [Lissa Explains it All][lissa] (to my absolute delight it's still around, and still looks the same!)
+This was back in the late 90's and used on absolute bangers of websites as [Neopets][neopets], Geocities and of course my [MySpace][myspace] page.
+I basically knew enough not to plaster my shiny new blog with [amazing animations, javascript jokes and music that you can't turn off][nineties] (warning: I'm not joking about the music!)- but not quite enough to make a blog using best practices.

 I'm older and somewhat wiser and tring to access my blog on mobile was hurting my soul, so definitely time for a refresh!